ecestev/TestProject/README.md

 ## Code Composer Project

 You will need to download the latest version of Code Composer Studio in order to open this project or at the very lest, dowwnload and manually register the TI v18.1.2LTS compiler.

+This project is tested working on the Texas Instruments Tiva C Launchpad (TM4C1294NCPDT) with printf support to CIO Console enabled.
+I suggest you only use printf within the test project as your device will not always be connected to a debugger.
+Your main application should print to UART and be accessed via puTTY or some other terminal console.

 ### Importing the Project to Workspace
   - Launch Code Composer Studio and select a workspace.